Preserving Historic Masonry

-Government servicesGuidelines on Historic Building Restoration and Government Pressure Washing
+Guidelines on Historic Building Restoration and Government Pressure Washing

 (Note: This is an excerpt from NPS.gov)

 Most government pressure washing projects include cleaning Masonry buildings.
 Masonry cleaning methods generally are divided into three major groups: water, chemical, and abrasive.
 Water methods soften the dirt or soiling material and rinse the deposits from the masonry surface.
 Chemical cleaners react with dirt, soiling material or paint to effect their removal, after which the cleaning effluent is rinsed off the masonry surface with water.
 Abrasive methods include blasting with grit, and the use of grinders and sanding discs, all of which mechanically remove the dirt, soiling material or paint (and, usually, some of the masonry surface).
 Abrasive cleaning is also often followed by a water rinse.
 Laser cleaning, although not discussed here in detail, is another technique that is used sometimes by conservators to clean small areas of historic masonry.
 It can be quite effective for cleaning limited areas, but it is expensive and generally not practical for most historic masonry cleaning projects.
-Although it may seem contrary to common sense, masonry cleaning projects should be carried out starting at the bottom and proceeding to the top of the building always keeping all surfaces wet below the area being cleaned.
-The rationale for this approach is based on the principle that dirty water or cleaning effluent dripping from cleaning in progress above will leave streaks on a dirty surface but will not streak a clean surface as long as it is kept wet and rinsed frequently.
+Although it may seem contrary to common sense, masonry cleaning projects should be carried out starting at the bottom and proceeding to the top of the building, always keeping all surfaces wet below the area being cleaned.
+The rationale for this approach is based on the principle that dirty water or cleaning effluent dripping from the cleaning in progress above will leave streaks on a dirty surface but will not streak a clean surface as long as it is kept wet and rinsed frequently.

 Water Cleaning